 - Aging.
 As we age, we lose the elasticity of our arteries.
 For some older adults, arteries may become too stiff to spring back between heartbeats, causing diastolic blood pressure to be low.

 - Too much salt in your diet.
 Dietary salt can decrease elasticity of your blood vessels.
-If you take in too much salt, you may increase your risk of low diastolic blood pressure.
+If you take in too much salt, you may increase your risk of high diastolic blood pressure.

 Causes of overall low blood pressure